 Council has been asked to grant \$100,000 to the Tourism Strategy Group for the 2019/20 year.
 Supporting this specialist organisation allows Council to support economic growth around the region.
-Providing an elected representative on the board allows Westland to be part of the decisionmaking.
-This is rated under the targeted Tourism Promotion Rate.
+Providing an elected representative on the board allows Westland to be part of the decision-making.